ArunaStorage/dspace-rs/crates/dsp_api/README.md

 See [Common Functionalities Definition](https://docs.internationaldataspaces.org/ids-knowledgebase/v/dataspace-protocol/common-functionalities) for more information.

+## Documentation for Catalog

+The Catalog Protocol defines how a Catalog is requested from a Catalog Service by a Consumer using an abstract message exchange format.
+The concrete message exchange wire format is defined in the binding specifications.

+See [Catalog Definition](../dsp_api/src/catalog/README.md) for more information.

 ## Documentation for Contract Negotiations

 A Contract Negotiation (CN) involves two parties, a Provider that offers one or more Datasets under a usage contract and Consumer that requests Datasets.